John Klein (soccer, born 1965)

-John Klein is a retired American soccer midfielder who played professionally in the American Professional Soccer League, Major Indoor Soccer League and National Professional Soccer League.
-He currently coaches the Columbia College men's and women's soccer teams.
+John Klein is an American retired soccer midfielder who played professionally in the American Professional Soccer League, Major Indoor Soccer League and National Professional Soccer League.
+He currently coaches the Southeast Missouri State women's soccer team.

 Player

 Klein graduated from Saint Louis Priory School in 1983.
 In 1983, Klein began his collegiate career with the Duke Blue Devils.
 He then transferred to Saint Louis University after the 1984 season where he finished his college career.
 He was inducted into the Saint Louis Billikens Athletic Hall of Fame in 1995.

 In 1987, Klein played for the independent F.C.
 Washington.
 Klein also played for St. Louis Kutis.
 In October 1989, Klein signed with the St. Louis Storm of the Major Indoor Soccer League.
 He played four games before being moved to the developmental squad in December.
 When Klein refused to move to the developmental squad, the Storm released him.
 In the summer of 1990, Klein played for the Colorado Foxes of the American Professional Soccer League.
 That fall, he signed with the Kansas City Comets of MISL where he played the 1990–1991 indoor season.
 In October 1991, he returned to the Storm.
 In the summer of 1992, he played for the Miami Freedom.
 In 1992, he joined the St. Louis Ambush of the National Professional Soccer League.

 Klein is a member of the St. Louis Soccer Hall of Fame.